GSA/digitalgov.gov/content/posts/2014-01-02-fccs-speed-test-app.md

 ---
-url: /2014/01/02/fccs-speed-test-app/
 date: 2014-01-02 1:39:35 -0400
 title: 'FCC&#8217;s Speed Test App'
 summary: 'Feeling the need for [more] speed?
 Well, so is the mobile team at the Federal Communications Commission.
 As part of the agency&rsquo;s Measuring Broadband America Program, the FCC is looking to the crowd (that means you!) to help them assess America&rsquo;s mobile broadband performance on a national scale.
-Their hope is to'
+Their hope is'
 categories:
   - Code
   - Mobile